 Mr. Porcile has been responsible for the development, implementation, commissioning and operation of several new mining projects as well as managing various world-class mining operations.

+During the period 2010-2014, he was Director of the Codelco Board and lately has been consultant for mining companies with developments of copper, iron and gold projects.
 Mr. Porcile was President of Compañía Doña Inés de Collahuasi in the period 2007-2009; he was also President of the Falconbridge Copper Business Unit for five years.
-During his presidency Falcombridge was developing projects that included El Morro, Pachón and the expansion of Collahuasi.
+During his presidency Falconbridge was developing projects that included El Morro, Pachón and the expansion of Collahuasi.